Governance

 Julie Thomson – Vice Treasurer

 Julie is a chartered accountant who started her finance career with KPMG.
 She then spent 22 years with US energy services giant Weatherford International, rising through the ranks to the position of senior finance director for Europe and Africa.
-She has served as CFO for both Proserv and Aberdein Considine and is currently the Vice President of Finance for Archer - the well company.
+She has served as CFO for both Proserv and Aberdein Considine and is currently the vice president of finance for Archer - the well company.
+Julie has extensive experience in financial management, compliance and continuous improvement of processes and internal controls.

 Fiona Lindsay – Director